-My home office is now hallowed ground, warm and inviting.
+My home office represents hallowed ground, warm and inviting.
 Once I sit at my desk, any and everything I could possibly need or want is within my immediate reach.
-The highlighters dedicated to plotting the next day’s time blocked agenda remain in view, and my primary writing instruments sit within two elongated pencil cups.
+The highlighters dedicated to plotting the next day’s time blocked agenda remain in view, and my primary writing instruments sit within two multi-compartment pencil cups.

 Why so many highlighters?
-Some refuse to ghost in my EDC (Every Day Carry) Hobonichi Cousin Avec bullet journal (dubbed Hobo BuJo 😎); others bleed, ghost, and just act da fool 😡.
+Some refuse to ghost in my Hobonichi Cousin / Jibun Techo bullet journal (dubbed HoJu BuJo 😎); others bleed, ghost, and just act da fool 😡.
 Some emphasize handwritten notations as desired; others are so dark they hide the writing.
-There IS a method to the madness! 😜
+There IS a method to the madness!

-Every pen/pencil has a home, within arms reach.
+Every pen/pencil has a home, each within arms reach of the other.
 When a fountain pen runs out of ink, my bottled inks are close as are towels used during the ink refill process (top drawer/ rolling cart).
 Journals, of varied sizes, hues, and type (dotted, dotted lined, graph/grid (lined at 3.x mm, 6mm, or 7mm) rest behind me, lining a bookcase.
 Bonus: no more “oops” buys, sparked by mistaken Rats, I’m out! declarations, e.g. refills for a certain pen, found on the 31st day after ordering.